6 of the Best Kayaking Gloves for Summer and Winter Paddling

 What We Liked

-• Full finger design
+• Full finger coverage

 What We Didn’t Like

-BPS Water Gloves – Best Budget Winter Glove
+6. BPS Water Gloves – Best Budget Winter Glove

 The BPS Water Gloves are a practical budget option for cold weather paddling.
 Made from 3mm double-layered neoprene, they provide solid insulation and durability at an accessible price.
 The rubberised palm gives a reliable grip on the paddle, and the elastic and velcro wrist straps keep them securely in place.